 Members of University Council make an annual declaration of interests and further to declare any interests in relation to matters under discussion at meetings.
-From 18/19 University will also make an annual declaration on matters that confirm that they are "fit and proper" as defined under the Framework for the Office for Students.
+The University also makes an annual declaration on matters that confirm that they are "fit and proper" as defined under the Framework for the Office for Students.
 University Council has adopted a Statement of Primary responsibilities reflecting sector guidance.
 This statement reflects the University Council's understanding of its responsibilities in relation to governance and internal control.

 In accordance with the articles of association, a secretary to the governing body has been appointed.
-The Head of Legal Services, Governance and Risk has been appointed as Clerk to University Council and in that capacity, she provides independent advice on matters of governance to all members of University Council.
+The Head of Legal Services, Governance and Risk is Clerk to University Council and in that capacity, she provides independent advice on matters of governance to all members of University Council.